Affiliate links on Android Authority may earn us a commission. Learn more.

 - The OnePlus 6T McLaren Edition was the first time the company partnered with the famous British car brand.
-The device featured a slight bump in RAM as well as a faster charging system, not to mention a cool black-and-orange colorway to match the McLaren branding.
+The device featured a slight bump in RAM and a faster charging system.
+Not to mention a cool black-and-orange colorway to match the McLaren branding.

 - In 2018, the price of the phone started at $549 for the version with 6GB of RAM and 128GB of internal storage.

 The OnePlus 6 and 6T were incredibly successful.
 All eyes in the industry were on OnePlus for the inevitable launch of the OnePlus 7 series.
 It was no secret that the company was steadily increasing the entry-level price of its devices.
 Would the company keep that trend going and release a phone twice as expensive as the OnePlus One just five years after its debut?

 It turns out the answer to that question is both yes and no. That’s because OnePlus, for the first time, released two different versions of its flagship: the OnePlus 7 and the OnePlus 7 Pro.
 The OnePlus 7’s price stayed under $600, preventing it from doubling the cost of the OnePlus One.
 The Pro variant, though, flew past the $600 mark, allowing the company to have its cake and eat it, too.